User Guide

 Exiting InternBuddy : exit

 Done with tracking your internships for the day?
-Exit InternBuddy using the exit
+Exit InternBuddy using the exit command.

 Format: exit